oVirt/ovirt-site/source/feature/diskpermissions.html.md

 *   Attach disk to VM - requires permissions on the Disk and on the VM (applies for shared disk as well).
 *   Detach disk from VM - requires permissions on the VM only.
 (Unlike attach disk that requires permissions on the VM and on the Disk).
 *   Activate/Deactivate disk on VM (also Hot Plug) - requires permission on the VM.
-*   Remove disk - permissions on the Disk.
+*   Remove disk (from Disk tab)- permissions on the Disk.
 *   Move or copy disk - requires permissions on the Disk and on the target Storage Domain.
 *   Add disk to VM - requires both permissions on the VM and on the storage domain (same as adding disk and attaching to VM).
     -   Create - on storage domain
     -   Attach - on disk and VM
     -   Activate - on VM
-*   Remove VM - we'll extend the command to support either deleting disks from the system (the current behaviour) or only detach the disks, permissions goes as follows:
+*   Remove VM - we'll extend the command to support either deleting disks from the system (the current behavior) or only detach the disks, permissions goes as follows:
     -   If disks are marked for deletion - requires permissions on the removed Disks and on the VM.
     -   If disks aren't marked for deletion - the disks are detached, therefore no permissions required for the Disk, only for removing VM.

 #### Roles

+#### New Action Groups for Disk Object Type

+CREATE_DISK - AddDisk, AddDiskToVm EDIT_DISK_PROPERTIES - UpdateDisk, UpdateVM, Activate/Deactivate CONFIGURE_DISK_STORAGE - MoveOrCopyDisk DELETE_DISK - RemoveDisk, RemoveVm

 ##### New Roles

-New predefined role for disks DISK_OPERATOR should be given to user when creating a Disk.
+New predefined user role for disks **DISK_OPERATOR** will be given to user when creating a Disk (either from Disk tab or from VM's disk sub-tab).
+DISK_OPERATOR will be associated with the following action groups: CREATE_DISK, EDIT_DISK_PROPERTIES, CONFIGURE_DISK_STORAGE and DELETE_DISK.

 ` Add new role to `*`PredefinedRoles.java`*
 ` Add new role to `*`backend/manager/dbscripts/insert_predefined_roles.sql`*